 Lapo says “I’m not the best rider, but I think I have become quite good at knowing how an enduro bike should feel, how it should deliver its power and how it should handle.
-For me, it is not critical to have the most powerful or fastest enduro bikes, but it essential that the power is easy to use, smooth and provides good torque and traction.
+For me, it is not critical to have the most powerful or fastest enduro bikes, but it is essential that the power is easy to use, smooth, and provides good torque and traction.
 That is what Beta is all about, the feel of the bike.
 It has to be competitive of course, but it must also be a lot of fun to ride”.

-If developments the last few years and the latest 2020 lineup is anything to go by, the upcoming years should see Beta remain at the very cutting edge of dirt bike technology.
+If developments in the last few years and the latest 2020 lineup are anything to go by, the upcoming years should see Beta remain at the very cutting edge of dirt bike technology.
 With the company philosophy being all about the feel of the bike and being fun to ride, I for one, can’t wait to see what the next few years will bring.

 Is there a memorable Beta Dirt Bike that should be featured in this post?
 Please feel free to share your thoughts below.